 Out of fantasy.

 Like Cinque, you should visit the Amalfi Coast without a car.
 Renting a scooter could be a fun and effective means of getting around if you’re a confident driver.
-Otherwise, buses service most of the villages.
+Otherwise, buses service most of the villages, they can be slow and overcrowded though.
+Buses, ferries and scooters are all far better options than cars.

 If you REALLY want to put a cherry on top of your visit here, then consider making a day trip out to the islands of Capri and/or Ischia.
-Both are easily reached by ferry from Sorrento (1hour) and the beauty of both is well worth the hype.
+Both are easily reached by ferry from Sorrento (1 hour) and the beauty of both is well worth the hype.
+Personally, spending a few days on Capri is the absolute ideal way to visit this area.

-The “heel of Italy” – Puglia – has been visited by a myriad of civilizations over the last couple of millennia.
-The Greeks, Byzantines, Turks, and even the vassals of the Holy Roman Empire have settled here.
+The “heel of Italy” – Puglia – has been visited by a myriad of civilisations including the Greeks, Byzantines, Turks, and the Holy Roman Empire.
 Thus, Puglia is one of the most culturally diverse regions in Italy.
 The dialects, here, are as varied as they are difficult to understand.
 The landscape – a combination of long beaches and sun-baked earth – is also drop dead gorgeous.

 trulli huts in pulgia italy